rte-france/Grid2Op/docs/grid_graph.rst

 +++++++++++++++++++++
 All these variables are not independant from one another regardless of the "power system modeling" adopted.

-Generally speaking:
+Generally speaking, the graph meets the KCL (Kirchhoff Current Law):

-- if you know "v" and "theta" at both sides of the powerline, you can deduce all the "p_or", "q_or", "v_or", "theta_or", "p_ex", "q_ex", "v_ex" and "theta_ex"
+- if you know "v" and "theta" at both sides of the powerline, you can deduce all the "p_or", "q_or", "v_or", "theta_or", "p_ex", "q_ex", "v_ex" and "theta_ex" (knowing some "physical" parameters of the powerlines that are not known directly in the grid2op observation but are "somewhere" in the backend.)
 - at each bus, the sum of all the "p_or" and "p_ex" and "p" is equal to 0.
 - at each bus, the sum of all the "q_or" and "q_ex" and "q" is equal to 0.

-Actually, it is by solving these constraints that everything is computed.
+Actually, it is by solving these constraints that "everything" is computed by the backend.

 .. note::